-- New Brunswick and Ontario do not parallel the federal measure that phases out the small business deduction for CCPCs that earn passive investment income exceeding \$50,000 (on an associated basis) in a previous taxation year, for taxation years beginning after 2018; and - for Quebec, the \$10 million threshold is based on paid-up capital (on an associated basis), instead of taxable capital. - 3.
-For recent changes to the federal small business deduction, see footnote 2 to the table, Federal Corporate Tax Rates. - 4.
-Rates on investment income are 23.67% higher than the general rates for 2022 (see the table, General and M&P Corporate Income Tax Rates), because: - CCPC investment income does not benefit from the 13% federal general rate reduction; and - the rates on investment income include a 10\%3\% tax that is refundable when the CCPC pays taxable dividends.
+- for Quebec, the \$10 million threshold is based on paid-up capital (on an associated basis), instead of taxable capital; and - New Brunswick and Ontario do not parallel the federal measure that phases out the small business deduction for CCPCs that earn passive investment income exceeding \$50,000 (on an associated basis) in a previous taxation year. - 3.
+Rates on investment income are 23.67% higher than the general rates for 2024 (see the table, General and M&P Corporate Income Tax Rates), because: - CCPC investment income does not benefit from the 13% federal general rate reduction; and - the rates on investment income include a 10^{2} /3% tax that is refundable when the CCPC pays taxable dividends.

-See also "Refundable Investment Tax" in the table, Other Federal Corporate Tax Rates for 2022.
+See also "Refundable Investment Tax" in the table, Other Federal Corporate Tax Rates for 2024.

-- 5. See footnote 3 to the table, Federal Corporate Tax Rates, for temporary federal corporate rate reductions that apply to eligible income from zero-emission technology M&P activities for taxation years beginning after 2021. - 6.
-Recent Manitoba changes follow:
+- 4. See footnote 3 to the table, Federal Corporate Tax Rates, for temporary federal corporate rate reductions that apply to eligible income from zero-emission technology M&P activities for taxation years beginning after 2021. - 5.
+Recent Newfoundland and Labrador changes follow: